inancgumus/learngo/04-statements-expressions-comments/questions/01-statements/README-edit.md

 (B) It won't work: You can only use a single statement on a single line of code.

-(C) It will run: Go automatically adds a semicolons at the end of every statement behind the scenes.
+(C) It will run: Go automatically adds a semicolon at the end of every statement behind the scenes.

 ---

 **Solution**: (C)

 Whether a semicolon is explicitly used or not, Go adds them automatically.
-To the compiler, each statement is on it's own line.
+To the compiler, each statement is on its own line.

 ---